A collaborative research project between New York University Abu Dhabi and Tharawat Family Business Forum

 FOUNDING STORY

 In the aftermath of World War II, Lebanon was in dire need of development.
-Georges Abou Adal saw that there was a shortfall in the paper and ink supply for the country’s press industry.
+Georges saw that there was a shortfall in the paper and ink supply for the country’s press industry.
 He launched his import business by importing ink from the Gloucester & Sekolah company.[9]
 He then became the first to import Reynolds ballpoint pens to Lebanon.
 By 1947, he had established Georges Abou Adal & Cie with two independent divisions — watches and pharmaceutical products.
 In 1949, his younger sister, 22-year-old Claire Abou Adal, joined the firm.
 Claire handled everything from secretarial duties to recruitment to overseeing financial accounts.[10]
 Having previously worked with a local brand agency, Claire was able to leverage networks both within and outside Lebanon, including in Switzerland.
 She soon became Georges’s “right hand” and the firm’s “guardian,”[11] building pivotal relationships with several major business owners.[12]
-Through this network, George Abou Adal built further relationships with the Dupont lighter company and Patek Phillippe watch manufacturer.[13]
+Through this network, Georges built further relationships with the S.T.
+Dupont lighter company and Patek Phillippe watch manufacturer.[13]

 GROWTH PHASE